Denali-Kenai Explorer – Tour 3KN

 - Portage Glacier Cruise

-- Travel on the Alaska Railroad aboard luxury railcar from Anchorage to Denali
+- Travel on the Alaska Railroad route aboard luxury, glass-domed railcar from Anchorage to Denali

 - Music of Denali Dinner Theater at McKinley Chalet Resort

 - Kenai Fjords National Park Tour with Lunch

 - Travel on the Alaska Railroad from Seward to Anchorage

 Unless noted, tour is not escorted and does not include meals, sightseeing or home city air.

 Upon arrival in Anchorage, shift into vacation mode with a relaxing day of independent exploration of Alaska’s largest city, nestled between the Chugach Mountains to the east and Cook Inlet to the west.
 We will transfer you from the airport to your hotel and the rest of the afternoon is yours to tour the city at your pace.
 Enjoy the shops and restaurants in the vibrant streets of downtown, stretch your legs along Anchorage’s many trails, hike in the Chugach Mountains or take a seat and enjoy a local brew and some live music in town.
 Several activities are available for purchase as well.
 Overnight in Anchorage.